Crawford County License Hearing Guide

 Special Programs

-• Occupational License: An occupational license allows individuals to drive for work-related purposes even while their license is suspended.
+• Occupational License: An occupational license may allow you to drive for work-related purposes even during a license suspension.